simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 It shows the assets held in lot-tracked accounts (see [Lots](#lots)) as of the report end date: one row per account, or one row per lot with `--lots`.
+With `--tree`, accounts are shown as a tree, with parent rows aggregating the lots beneath them; `--depth` limits and aggregates the displayed rows as usual.
 Columns show each holding's acquisition date and age (when the row's lots share a single date), the quantity held, the unit cost (or average cost, on rows aggregating multiple lots), the total cost basis, the current market price, the market value,